Skhila/Project-SwoopTest/README.md

 1. Open the `testNG.xml` file in IntelliJ IDEA.

-2. Right-click within the file and select "Run 'SwoopAutomationTest'".
+2. Right-click within the file and select "Run 'testNG.xml'".

 3. The test will open a Chrome browser, navigate to the [Swoop.ge](https://swoop.ge) website, and perform a series of actions as described in the task.